agfoghlaim/easy-resources-page/readme.txt

 == Description ==

 Easy Resources Page creates a 'Resource' custom taxonomy so it's easy to group Media Library assets.
-It includes a custom page template to display your resources on the front end.
-This means that you can create a downloads or resources page with almost no effort.
+It includes a custom page template to automatically display your resources inside accordions on the front end.
+This means that you can create an organised downloads or resources page with almost no effort.

 Here's how to use the plugin: